cardano-foundation/CIPs/CIP-0108/README.md

 - For some GAs this section SHOULD to be very long.
 - This should include any recommendations made by relevant organizations or committees.

+#### References
+- set of: index, title, URI, hash (optional nice-to-have)
+- Can link to Intersect working groups discussions
+- Ability to add more verifiably correct information.

 ### Versioning
 This proposal should not be versioned, to update this standard a new CIP should be proposed.
-Although through the JSON-LD mechanism further CIPs can add to the fields defined here.
+Although through the JSON-LD mechanism further CIPs can add to the common governance metadata vocabulary,

 ## Rationale: how does this CIP achieve its goals?

-// todo

 - base standard, good for MVP, makes this more straight forward to implement and support for all.
 - want to start simple with this proposal - MVG.
 - fields based on the CIP process with the specification and most of the header removed.
+- want to build in "layers of investigation" for voters, enforced via character limit on fields.

 ### Open Questions
-- Should fields be optional or compulsory?
+- <s>Should fields be optional or compulsory?</s>
-- How do the above fields relate to the CIP-100 justification field?
+  - Title, abstract, motivation and rationale should be compulsory as they should be very important to the ability
+- How much vocabulary can be extended to other onchain events?
+- How to integrate custom set of HTML tags? to allow formatting of longer text fields.

 ## Path to Active